You want more and better Bumble matches.

 But if she was cute and wrote ‘coffee, party and party!’
 I’d swipe her left.

-#12 Shows another example of giving and old saying a modern twist:
+11. Give an old saying a modern twist:

 Is it the best Bumble bio?